bamesserly/apad-puzzle-rl/README.md

 ## RL Strategy

 Getting started, completely random moves are selected, passed to the `step` function and then checked for validity.
 Unsurprisingly I'm swamped by invalid moves.
 This will certainly hamper learning.
-Action-masking is a needed near-term improvement.
+I tweaked rewards briefly but couldn't overcome the vast number of invalid moves.
+Action-masking will hopefully solve this.

 Training is done in [apad_DQN_train.ipynb](apad_DQN_train.ipynb).